Vitali Klitschko vs. Tomasz Adamek

-Vitali Klitschko vs. Tomasz Adamek, billed as Walka XXI Wieku!, was a heavyweight bout for the WBC heavyweight championship.
+Vitali Klitschko vs. Tomasz Adamek, billed as Walka XXI Wieku!
+(The Fight of the 21st Century!), was a heavyweight bout for the WBC heavyweight championship.
 The fight took place at the Stadion Miejski in Wrocław, Lower Silesian, Poland on September 10, 2011, and was televised via HBO World Championship Boxing.
 As a part of a split-site doubleheader, the broadcast also featured the Yuriorkis Gamboa vs. Daniel Ponce de León bout taking place at the Boardwalk Hall in Atlantic City, New Jersey, United States.
 In Poland, the bout was available on Cyfra+ pay-per-view platform, making it the first PPV fight in Polish television history.

 Background

 Klitschko, expected to dominate, said he would knock out his opponent, who he said had "only grown into the division by eating like a heavyweight".
 Fritz Sdunek, Klitschko's coach, said his fighter would retire after two or three more fights.

 The fight

 Klitschko dominated the fight winning every round on the three scorecards before referee Massimo Barrovecchio stepped in 2 minutes, 20 seconds into the tenth round.